Skylights vs. Solar Tubes: Which One Should You Choose?

 Enter a zip below and get matched to top-rated pros near you.

-It’s fair to say that every homeowner pines for a light-filled home.
-But some homes lack enough windows to get that coveted bath of natural light, and not all rooms have an exterior wall available for installing a new window.
+It’s fair to say that just about every homeowner wants a light-filled home.
+However, some homes lack enough windows to get that coveted bath of natural light, and not all rooms have an exterior wall available for installing a new window.

 In those cases, a skylight or a solar tube is the perfect solution.
 Whether it’s a bedroom, walk-in closet, bathroom, or kitchen, a skylight or solar tube installed on your roof can bring in that much-needed sunlight.
 But which is better for your home?
 Here’s what you need to know before choosing between a skylight or a solar tube.